KelvinHong/rec-sys-movielens/README.md

 Run `analyze.py` after downloaded all necessary CSV files.
 It will gives a summary of the data.

-We found that in `links.csv`, the column `tmdbId` has 107 missing values out of 62423.
+We found that in `links.csv`, the column `tmdbId` has 8 missing values out of 9742.
-Then in `tags.csv`, the column `tag` has 16 missing values out of 1093360.
 Therefore, it is safe to just remove them without affecting the quality of the model.